Half Assini Senior High School

 Half Assini Senior High School is a coeducational senior high school located at Half Assini in the Western Region of Ghana.

 History

 The school was one of the schools founded by the first president of Ghana, Dr. Kwame Nkrumah.
 He founded the school with sixty students and four teachers.
 The school was among the few early established schools in the country (Modern Ghana) and it attracted the best of brains across the continent.
 Most of the infrastructure in the school now was originally put up by Nkrumah, and sincerely it had one of the best science resource centers in the country at the time.

 Student body

-The school has about 1,500 students.
+The school has about 1,600students.